FaniD/SecureWilly/README.md

 ### Prerequisites

-Make sure you have installed all the required packages listed in Requirements.txt
+Make sure you have installed all the required packages listed in Requirements/requirements.sh

 ### Usage
 1. Copy directory "Parser" under the path on your host where Dockerfiles/docker compose file of your docker project exist.